Gianni De Biasi: Azerbaijan national team

 On 10 July 2020, De Biasi was confirmed as the new coach of Azerbaijan.
 Later that month, on 30 July, he signed a two-year contract with the Azerbaijani FA, taking him through the 2022 World Cup qualification.

 On 22 November 2023, De Biasi was sacked by the decision of the board of AFFA.

 Personal life

 On 28 March 2015, De Biasi obtained Albanian citizenship.

+Following Albania's historic participation at UEFA Euro 2016, De Biasi was among the members of the national team who were issued diplomatic passports by the Albanian government in recognition of their achievement.